-Feedwater conductivity > 30 μS/cm Feedwater conductivity ≤30 μS/cm Permissible operating pressure bar > 0.5 to 20 > 20 > 0.5 General require- Colourless, clear and free of undissolved substan- ments ces pH value at 25 °C 10.5 to 12 10.5 to 11.8 10 to 1123 Acid capacity (K {S 8.2}) mmol/litre 1 to 124 1 to 104 0.1 to 1.02
+Feedwater conductivity > 30 μS/cm Feedwater conductivity ≤ 30 μS/cm Permiss. operating pressure bar > 0.5 to 20 > 20 > 0.5 General require- Colourless, cl ear and free of undissolved substanments ces pH value at 25 °C 10.5 to 12 10.5 to 11.8 10 to 1123 Acid capacity (K {S 8.2}) mmol/litre 1 to 12 1 to 10 0.1 to 1.02 Conductivity at 25 °C μS/cm < 6000 See Fig. 1, page 25 < 1500

-^{1} Generally organic substances are mixtures of different compounds.
-The consistency of such mixtures and the characteristics of their components under the operating conditions of the boiler are hard to predict.
-Organic substances can degrade into carbon dioxide and other acidic products that would increase the conductivity and result in corrosion and deposits.
-They can also lead to the formation of foam and/or coatings that should be minimised.
+^{1} In general, organic substances are mixtures of different compounds.
+The constitution of such mixtures and the characteristics of their components when subjected to boiler operating conditions are hard to predict.
+Organic substances can decompose into carbon dioxide and other acidic products that would increase the conductivity and result in corrosion and deposits.
+They can also lead to the formation of foam and/or coatings that must be kept to the minimum levels possible.
 The TOC content (Total Organic Carbon) should also be kept to a minimum.

-^{2} When using demineralised water with mixed bed quality (conductivity < 0.2 μS/cm), a phosphate injection is not required.
-As alternative, an AVT operation (conditioning with volatile alkalising agents, feedwater pH value ≥ 9.2 and boiler water pH value ≥ 8.0) may be used.
+^{2} When using demineralised water with a mixed bed quality (LF < 0.2 μS/cm) phosphate injection is not required; alternatively the AVT method (conditioning with volatile alkalization agents, pH value of the feedwater ≥ 9.2 and pH value of the boiler water ≥ 8.0) can be applied.
 In such cases, the conductivity downstream of a severely acidic cation exchanger must be < 5 μS/cm.

-^{3} Base level adjustment of the pH value through injection of Na3PO4; additional NaOH injection only if the pH value is < 10.
+^{3} Standard adjustment of the pH value through injection of Na3PO4; additional NaOH injection only if the pH value is < 10.